rpicard/explore-flask/8-templates.md

 myapp/__init__.py
 ```
-# Make sure app has been initialized to prevent circular imports.
+# Make sure app has been initialized first to prevent circular imports.
 from .util import filters
 ```